Care Providers

 That’s what attracted Dr. Clive Duke, an anesthesiologist and educator at West Suffolk Hospital in the United Kingdom, to become an Operation Smile medical volunteer.

-“I’d been looking into volunteering for some time but didn't want to lower my clinical standards just because I was working in (resource-poor environments),” said Clive, who’s served on 13 Operation Smile medical missions since 2010.
-“Operation Smile gave me to opportunity to do what I wanted to do with the appropriate support and kit.
-That was my original reason for going on my first mission, but since that start, I’ve seen firsthand how life-changing our work is for the children.”
+“I’d been looking into volunteering for some time but didn’t want to lower my clinical standards just because I was working in (resource-poor environments),” said Duke, who’s served on 13 Operation Smile surgical programs since 2010.
+“Operation Smile gave me the opportunity to do what I wanted to do with the appropriate support and kit.
+That was my original reason for going on my first [program], but since that start, I’ve seen firsthand how life-changing our work is for the children.”

 The administration of anesthesia is only one facet of the anesthesia provider’s role while volunteering for Operation Smile.
 They also work closely with nurses, pediatricians, pediatric intensivists and cleft surgeons to conduct our patients’ pre-surgical comprehensive health evaluations – a critical step to determine who will be able to receive surgery during a medical program.

 “We make sure that the patient is fit to safely undergo the procedure.
-This is done through careful screening, examination, lab testing and discussion with the patient, family and surgeon,” said Dr. Ahmed Shorrab, a veteran of four Operation Smile medical missions and the head anesthesiologist at University Hospital Sharjah in the United Arab Emirates.
+This is done through careful screening, examination, lab testing and discussion with the patient, family and surgeon,” said Dr. Ahmed Shorrab, a veteran of four Operation Smile ongoing surgical programs and the head anesthesiologist at University Hospital Sharjah in the United Arab Emirates.
 “Then we offer the intraoperative management and post-operative care, including adequate alleviation of pain.”

 “The anesthesiologist’s role is fundamental and crucial in situations like bleeding, difficult airways and airway obstruction.
-Fortunately, those situations aren't very frequent, but they are urgent and our role is crucial for a successful end,” said Marcelo, who’s worked at the Federal University of Rio de Janeiro for 26 years and served on 19 Operation Smile medical missions.
+Fortunately, those situations aren’t very frequent, but they are urgent, and our role is crucial for a successful end,” said Marcelo, who’s worked at the Federal University of Rio de Janeiro for 26 years and served on 19 Operation Smile ongoing surgical programs.

-“With Operation Smile missions, I’m always learning how to manage critical situations, especially because we are working in a different environment than our regular work.”
+“With Operation Smile [programs], I’m always learning how to manage critical situations, especially because we are working in a different environment than our regular work.”

 Like every member of the Operation Smile medical volunteer community, showing compassion for patients and their families is a close second to safety.

-“With only a few minutes of opportunity, I do my best to work with them pre-operatively to gain their confidence, then guide them through a safe anesthetic,” added Chris, who’s attended 15 Operation Smile medical missions.
+“With only a few minutes of opportunity, I do my best to work with them pre-operatively to gain their confidence, then guide them through a safe anesthetic,” added Chris, who’s attended 15 Operation Smile ongoing surgical programs.
 “I then visit with them post-operatively and hope that I was able to have a positive impact on them.”

 *Global Standards of Care © 2006, 2015 Operation Smile, Inc. All Rights Reserved.